Godzilla: King of the Monsters (2019 film)

-The sequel was greenlighted during the opening weekend of Godzilla, with Gareth Edwards expected to return to direct a trilogy.
+The sequel was greenlit during the opening weekend of Godzilla, with Gareth Edwards expected to return to direct a trilogy.
 In May 2016, Edwards left the project.
 In October 2016, Dougherty and Shields were hired to rewrite the script.
 In January 2017, Dougherty was announced as the director.
 Principal photography began in June 2017 in Atlanta, Georgia, and wrapped in September 2017.
 The film is dedicated to executive producer Yoshimitsu Banno (director of Godzilla vs. Hedorah) and original Godzilla suit performer Haruo Nakajima, both of whom died in 2017.

 Godzilla: King of the Monsters was theatrically released on May 31, 2019, to mixed reviews from critics, with praise for its visual effects, action sequences, cinematography, and musical score but with criticism to the plot, pacing, tone and characters.
-The film was a box office disappointment, grossing $387.3 million worldwide against a production budget of $170–200 million and marketing costs of $100–150 million, marking it the lowest-grossing film in the Monsterverse.
+The film was a box office disappointment, grossing $387.3 million worldwide against a production budget of $170–200 million and marketing costs of $100–150 million, marking it the lowest-grossing film in the Monsterverse though it performed slightly better internationally.

 A sequel, Godzilla vs. Kong, was released on March 24, 2021.